17 years ago

 So before climbing the stairs to Ty’s bedroom, Reese found the book exactly where her mother said it would be—taking pride of place on a credenza shelf behind Hank’s desk—and dropped it into her backpack.
 She owed her family everything, right?

 Ty stroked her stomach.
 “So we’ll make our own way.
 I love you.”

 She heard the words.
-She felt the truth of them, and the fact that they changed nothing filled her with shame.
+She felt the truth of them, and they changed nothing, which filled her with shame.
 She was a spoiled coward and didn’t deserve him.